AIWalaBro/Langchain_All_In_One/README.md

 - streamlit run ollama.py
 ```

-- NOTE: always remember while runnning ollama in local you have to run it first, by command (ollama run "model_name")
+- NOTE: always remember before running ollama.py in VS Code IDE. you have to run it first locally in CMD, by command (ollama run "model_name").
-then you will run streamlit run ollama.py otherwise it will throw an Connection Error.
+- then you will run streamlit run ollama.py in terminal otherwise it will throw an Connection Error at front end of streamlit.